A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Allowing young adults to stay on their parents’ insurance adds an extra coverage option for people at the start of their careers.
 But that does not mean that remaining on a parent’s health plan is always the best choice.

 But if the only dependents on the plan are young adults, or if the premium is based on the number of dependents, there are other considerations to take into account.
-Some employers contribute only to employees’ coverage, with dependents’ premiums entirely payroll deducted.
-In that case, the total cost to insure a family might be lower if young adults get their own coverage in the individual market.
+Some employers contribute only to employees’ coverage, with dependents’ premiums entirely payroll-deducted.
+In that case, the total premium cost to insure the whole family (including the employer-sponsored plan plus individual plans for some family members) might be lower if young adults get their own coverage in the individual market.

 If you have an offer of coverage from your own employer, you might find that it’s an affordable way of obtaining your health coverage with an adequate provider network in the area where you live and work.